 If you have not received the confirmation e-mail from SVA immediately upon submission of your exemption request, check your spam folder.
 Make sure that the exemption request has been sent properly.
-Check your e-mails and spam folder regularly, as SVA Zurich may contact you if they have questions or need additional documents to evaluate your case.
+Check your e-mails regularly, as SVA Zurich may contact you if they have questions or need additional documents to evaluate your case.